tsunamods-codes/the-test-room/README.md

 - Test textbox layering when timer is placed in box ( by Odysseus )
 - Test FFNx's mouth replacement system ( by Odysseus )
 - Test controller icons from PSX button commands ( by Odysseus )
+- Test audio looping ( by Odysseus )
+- Test game credits ( by Odysseus )

 # How to use